 During their hardcore beginnings, AFI weren’t exactly the vampiric heroes we think of them as.
 Frontman Davey Havok told Kerrang! that the first time he heard his band on the radio, it was four years before their sound-defining All Hallows EP, and Davey wasn’t exactly riding in style.
 “I was in my 1983 Honda Accord when it happened.
 Only one of the speakers worked and I had a toothpick jammed into it to keep it stuck on FM.”
 Sometimes, punk rock bands just need to be brined in sweat and make-up before they can take over the world.

 Faith No More

 When one thinks of Faith No More, one thinks of the transition between the ’80s and ’90s, and the weirdo MTV art film that is the Epic video.
-But the band was formed in 1979 under the name Sharp Young Men, and didn’t even bring Mike Patton into the fold until 1988.
-Though the band have a sizable hiatus in the middle of their career — from 1998 to 2009 — Faith No More have officially spanned over five decades in some form or another.
+But the band was formed in 1979 under the name Sharp Young Men, and didn’t even bring frontman Mike Patton into the fold until 1988.
+Though they had a sizeable hiatus in the middle of their career – from 1998 to 2009 – Faith No More have officially spanned over five decades in some form or another.